How-To's

 Note that the OIDC library automatically appends the .well-known/openid-configuration, this part has to be removed from the URL when setting OAUTH2_OIDC_DISCOVERY_ENDPOINT.

-For example, Authentik discovery endpoint is https://authentik.example.org/application/o/miniflux/.well-known/openid-configuration and the OAUTH2_OIDC_DISCOVERY_ENDPOINT config option should be https://authentik.example.org/application/o/miniflux/.
+For example, Authentik discovery endpoint is https://authentik.example.org/application/o/miniflux/.well-known/openid-configuration and the OAUTH2_OIDC_DISCOVERY_ENDPOINT config option should be https://authentik.example.org/application/o/miniflux/ (note the trailing /).

 Authentik